Trump Has A "Mild" Case Of COVID-19. What Does It Mean For His Health?

 What are mild COVID-19 symptoms?

-According to the CDC, the symptoms for COVID-19 include: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headaches, loss of taste or smell, a sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+According to the NHS, the symptoms for COVID-19 include: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headaches, loss of taste or smell, a sore throat, congestion or runny nose, nausea or vomiting, and diarrhoea.
 While Trump has only been reported having a cough and fever, it’s possible that he could be experiencing some of the symptoms mentioned.

 Advertisement